ncsa/hydro_documentation/docs/source/running.rst

 Running Batch Jobs (Slurm)
 ----------------------------

-User access to the compute nodes for running jobs is available via a batch job.
+User access to the compute nodes for running jobs is available via batch job.
 Hydro uses the `Slurm Workload
 Manager <https://slurm.schedmd.com/overview.html>`__ for running batch jobs.
 See the sbatch section for details on batch job submission.